zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 Ignacio Castaño wrote a blog post about a technique that allows one to achieve perfect vertex cache hit ratio on a fixed size FIFO cache, called [Optimal Grid Rendering](http://www.ludicon.com/castano/blog/2009/02/optimal-grid-rendering/).
 This technique is not new; it's hard for me to date it precisely - I personally learned about it circa 2006, but I'm pretty sure it comes from the days of triangle strips and hardware T&L. The crucial parts of the algorithm are as follows:

-* Rendering the grid as multiple vertical stripes, with each strip width being just under the cache size;
+* Rendering the grid as multiple vertical strips, with each strip width being just under the cache size;
 * Prefetching the first row of each strip using degenerate triangles.

-This algorithm is designed to have each vertex leave the cache at exactly the right moment where the vertex will not be needed again.
-Picking the right cache size is crucial - if you produce the optimal grid for a cache that's slightly larger than the one target hardware uses, you get an index sequence that transforms each vertex twice (the same thing happens if your stripes are correctly sized but you remove the degenerate triangles from the output).
+This algorithm is designed to have each vertex leave the cache at exactly the right moment when the vertex will not be needed again.
+Picking the right cache size is crucial - if you produce the optimal grid for a cache that's slightly larger than the one target hardware uses, you get an index sequence that transforms each vertex twice (the same thing happens if your strips are correctly sized but you remove the degenerate triangles from the output).

 Given a cache that is exactly the right size and uses sequential FIFO replacement policy (vertex indices are added to FIFO cache one at a time), the resulting sequence is perfect.
 The question is, does the actual hardware performance match this model?